jckoester/recipepress-reloaded/readme.txt

 = Features =

-* update from the famous but discontinued plugin "RecipePress" by grandslambert
 * custom post type "recipe", made to be used alongside with other recipe plugins
 * a bunch of taxonomies like cateogories, cuisines, seasons, course.
 You can add as many custom taxonomies as you like
+* display nutritional information alongside your recipes
 * options to also include categories and tags used from standard posts.
 * user comments and pingbacks
 * recipe photo using featured thumbnail tools.
 * easy-type backend
 * schema.org's recipe microformat
+* choose between templates to determine how your recipes should look like or create e template yourself
+* update from the famous but discontinued plugin "RecipePress" by grandslambert

 = Languages =